Athens-Game-Jam-Team-KGB/The-Sun-King/ReadMe.rst

 Description
 --------------------------------------------------------------------------------
 | Our entry for Athens Game Jam 2017.
 The topic was "bureaucracy".
 We decided
-  to make a web-game based loosely on the enlightened monarchy of pre- revolutionary France.
+  to make a web-game based loosely on the enlightened monarchy of pre-revolutionary France.

 Authors
 --------------------------------------------------------------------------------